lensesio/kafka-connect-common/README.md

 ###DbWriter

-Defines the contract for inserting a new row for the connect sink record
+Defines the contract for inserting a new row for the connect sink record.

 ####KeyBuilder